Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> However, the k-means method comes with its own share of weaknesses.
 Most glaring, <em>K</em> must be chosen before the analysis can be conducted, which can be tricky without prior knowledge of the data.
 Choosing an inappropriate value for <em>K</em> may result in an ineffective clustering reuslt.
 K-means is also sensitive to the initial placement of centroids: this can lead to suboptimal solutions if the initial placement does not characterize the cluster well.
 Finally, since k-means assumes clusters are roughly equal in size and spherical, this method may not work well on datasets with a different structure. </p> <br>

-<p> Before attempting to conduct a k-means analysis, it would be prudent to examine the ideal number of clusters for this dataset. (cont...) </p>
+<p> Before attempting to conduct a k-means analysis, it would be prudent to examine the ideal number of clusters for this dataset.
+A simple method of doing so is examining how much variation is explained for different numbers of clusters by the ratio of between sum of squares and total sum of squares (Table 4).
+As more clusters are added, more variance is explained, though after four clusters the amount of explained variance begins to decrease. </p> <br>

 <table class="tablecenter"> <caption> Table 4.
 Between Sum of Squares over Total Sum of Squares Partition Formula Table </caption>
 <thead>